DS-223-2026-Spring/ds223-3-project/docs/orchestration.md

 # Orchestration

 Prefect-based ETL pipeline that runs end-to-end on container start.
+Flow runs are visible in the Prefect UI at **http://localhost:4200** once the stack is up.

 ## Inputs & Outputs